CAA FOOTBALL ANNOUNCES INAUGURAL ALL-CONFERENCE HONORS

 -- CAA Football is the only conference to ever boast four schools in the National Quarterfinals during the same season (2004).

--- CAA Football has had three different teams compete in the National Championship game over the last four seasons.
+-- CAA Football has had a total of three teams (four times) compete in the National Championship game over the last five seasons.

--- CAA Football has had at least one team advance to the National Semifinal in seven of the last 10 seasons.
+-- CAA Football has had at least one team advance to the National Semifinal in eight of the last 11 seasons, including two this season.

--- CAA Football is 10-19 in NCAA Division I National Championship Quarterfinal games (8-17 vs. non-conference foes).
+-- CAA Football is 3-2 in NCAA Division I National Championship games.

--- The three CAA Football teams remaining in the 2007 Championships are a combined 27-19 all-time against non-conference foes in the playoffs.
+-- Delaware, the only CAA Football team remaining in the 2007 Championships, is 17-9 all-time against non-conference foes in the playoffs.

--- CAA Football squads will be facing Northern Iowa, Southern Illinois and Wofford in the quarterfinals of the 2007 NCAA Division I National Championships.
-Those three teams are a combined 4-4 when facing a team from the CAA Football conference in the playoffs.
+-- Delaware, the only CAA Football squad remaining, will be facing Appalachian State in the Championship game of the 2007 NCAA Division I National Championships.
+Appalachian State is 7-1 when facing a team from the CAA Football conference in the playoffs.

--- Over the last five seasons only CAA Football, the Gateway Conference and the Southern have a better-than-.500 mark in the NCAA Division I National Championships.
-CAA Football is 21-11 in the playoffs over the last five years.
-The three remaining CAA Football teams are all .500-or-better in their playoff appearances during the span.
+-- Over the last five seasons only CAA Football, the Gateway Conference and the Southern Conference have a better-than-.500 mark in the NCAA Division I National Championships.
+CAA Football is 24-13 in the playoffs over the last five years.
+Delaware, the only CAA Football team remaining, is .500-or-better in its playoff appearances during the span (Delaware, 8-1).

 2007 CAA FOOTBALL TEAM-BY-TEAM CAPSULES